bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-11-11-Investments.md

 In ${ 10 }$ more years, the amount will have grown to ${ \$ 961, 946 . }$

-Link to Investment calculator: [Link](https://www.calculator.net/investment-calculator.html?ctype=endamount&ctargetamountv=1%2C000%2C000&cstartingprinciplev=312%2C500&cyearsv=10&cinterestratev=11.9&ccompound=annually&ccontributeamountv=0&cadditionat1=end&ciadditionat1=annually&printit=0&x=Calculate#calresult).
+Link to investment calculator: [Link](https://www.calculator.net/investment-calculator.html?ctype=endamount&ctargetamountv=1%2C000%2C000&cstartingprinciplev=312%2C500&cyearsv=10&cinterestratev=11.9&ccompound=annually&ccontributeamountv=0&cadditionat1=end&ciadditionat1=annually&printit=0&x=Calculate#calresult).

 That amount yields ${ \$ 38, 478 }$ a year at ${ 4 \% }$ withdrawal rate.